ngodn/aequify-release/README.md

 # Aequify

-Aequify is an advanced cryptocurrency futures trading system that automates price volatility trading on Binance Spot and Binance Futures USD-M (USDT-Margined).
+Aequify is an advanced cryptocurrency futures trading system that automates price volatility trading on Binance Futures USD-M (USDT-Margined).

 ## License